proxydb/proxydb/README.md

 # What is proxy-db.com

-It's a catalog of 3d miniature models referenced against its official counterparts, so it can be used as a replacement in-game.
+[proxy-db.com](https://proxy-db.com/) is a catalog of 3d miniature models referenced against its official counterparts, so it can be used as a replacement in-game.

 # Contributing